AvinashMahala/AssetManagementPlatform/backend-dot-net-core/src/MyApp.Api/ApiDocs/BLUEPRINT.md

 ---------------
 - Loader behavior: the `ExternalDocsOperationFilter` reads only the canonical endpoint folder layout above.
 Legacy single-file sidecars are deprecated and are NOT relied upon by the filter.
 - Endpoint folder naming: `HTTPMETHOD.normalized-route` (e.g., `POST.properties`, `GET.properties.{id}`, `PUT.properties.{id}.template`).
 Normalization removes route constraints (e.g., `{id:guid}` -> `{id}`) and replaces slashes with dots.
 This ensures deterministic, route-centric folder names and disambiguates same path/different-method scenarios.
+- Controller folder mapping: Use the controller class name (without the `Controller` suffix) as the top-level `ApiDocs/{Controller}` folder. **Do not** place docs for a distinct controller under another controller's folder even if their routes overlap.
+Example: `PropertyFilesController` → `ApiDocs/PropertyFiles` (do **not** put property-file endpoints under `ApiDocs/Properties`).
+This keeps controller ownership explicit and avoids accidental mixing of unrelated controller docs.
 - `description.md`:
   - MAY include YAML front-matter block between `---` lines.
 Supported front-matter keys:
     - `summary` (string)